-The guide will lead users through setting up a Revizto project and the parameters required that integrate directly into the tools that best compliment existing Engineering Design processes.
-This learning path guide will help users to implement workflows that support all phases of the project including early conceptual design, detailed and technical design, construction and facility management.
+The guide will lead users through setting up a Revizto project and the parameters required that integrate directly into the tools that best complement existing Engineering Design processes.
+This learning path guide will help users to implement workflows that support all phases of the project including early conceptual design, detailed and technical design, construction, and facility management.

-Revizto is a platform centred around Integrated Collaboration.
-It allows project teams to hold conversations and correspondence of accountable issues while utilising multiple file types containing project related information in an easy to understand format.
+Revizto is a platform centered around Integrated Collaboration.
+It allows project teams to hold conversations and correspondence of accountable issues while utilizing multiple file types containing project-related information in an easy-to-understand format.

 Revizto has the ability to be deployed during any phase of a project.
 However, we recommend implementing Revizto as early as possible.
 Appending information early on, during the initial design stage will provide downstream benefits and highlight the quality of your building in one location at closeout and handover.

 Account creation and downloading

 Prepare for Export.
 Users have two choices how to create a Revizto project.